mothur/mothur.github.io/_wiki/get.current.md

 redirect_from: '/wiki/Get.current.html'
 ---
-The **get.current** command allows you to find out which files mothur has saved as \"current\" for each type.
+The **get.current** command allows you to find out which files mothur has saved as "current" for each type.
 You can also clear current files.

 ## Default Options

-First let\'s get some current files saved.
+First let's get some current files saved.

     mothur > summary.seqs(fasta=stool.fasta)
     mothur > unique.seqs(fasta=stool.fasta)